hotosm/s3-logs-analyzer/Readme.md

 These are optional and should be used if you need to explicitly specify AWS credentials.
 Other wise boto3 session manager will automatically instantiate if you have aws credentials setup

-- `AWS_REGION`: The AWS region where your Athena database and S3 buckets are located.
+- `AWS_DEFAULT_REGION`: The AWS region where your Athena database and S3 buckets are located.
   **Example:** `us-west-2`

 - `AWS_ACCESS_KEY_ID`: Your AWS access key ID for accessing AWS services.